L3MON4D3/LuaSnip/DOC.md

     against.
 The default match pattern is `"[%w%.%_%-]+$"`.
 Note the `$`.
-This matches since only the line _up until_ the beginning of the trigger is matched against the pattern, which makes the character immediately preceeding the trigger match as the end of the string.
+This matches since only the line _up until_ the beginning of the trigger is matched against the pattern, which makes the character immediately preceding the trigger match as the end of the string.

 Some other match strings, including the default, are available from the postfix module. `require("luasnip.extras.postfix).matches`: